Applied Metaphors: Learning TRIZ, Complexity, Data/Stats/ML using Metaphors

 How many restaurants have we got?

-dataset has 225 restaurants and their geometry is naturally a POINT type of geom
+So the restaurants dataset has 186 restaurants and their geometry is naturally a POINT type of geom column.

 glimpse(restaurants)